basecamp/policies/cancellation.md

 # Cancellation policy

-*Last updated: September 16, 2019*
+*Last updated: September 17, 2019*

-We hope that you love your Basecamp product but if you decide you no longer need it, we believe it should be easy for you to cancel your subscription.
-That&rsquo;s why we&rsquo;ve made it easy for you to cancel directly via each application, no questions asked.
+We want satisfied customers, not hostages.
+That&rsquo;s why we make it easy for you to cancel your account directly in all of our apps — no phone calls required, no questions asked.

 Account owners can follow these instructions to cancel in-app:
 * [Basecamp 3][https://3.basecamp-help.com/article/156-cancel-your-basecamp-account]